 Wood is hygroscopic which means, when exposed to air, wood will lose or gain moisture until it is in balance with the humidity and temperature of the air.
 Change the relative humidity by 50 percent and you'll have a 10 percent change in moisture content of the wood.
 This is the reason why storage of woods used for wood-fired cooking is so vital.
-At SmokinLicious® Gourmet Wood Products, we recommend that all our gourmet woods be stored in a dry, cool, light-free location.
+At SmokinLicious®, we recommend that all our culinary woods be stored in a dry, cool, light-free location.
 We also recommend that the wood be placed in a well ventilated container (i.e. a cardboard box with air-holes punched in it, an open wood crate, or any container that will allow air to circulate; just avoid plastic which can react with some woods).

 By now, you know that the key to an exceptional wood cooking event is to have hardwoods that retain some level of moisture, preferably ~20%.
 The higher the moisture level, the more smoke that will be generated.
-SmokinLicious® Gourmet Wood Products harvests our woods from the forests of Western New York and Pennsylvania, where the trees are known to have high moisture levels.
-Despite this, SmokinLicious® Gourmet Wood Products wants to ensure that the consumer receives the freshest, highest quality hardwood.
+SmokinLicious® harvests our woods from the forests of Western New York and Pennsylvania, where the trees are known to have high moisture levels.
+Despite this, SmokinLicious® wants to ensure that the consumer receives the freshest, highest quality hardwood.
 Therefore, we are the only manufacturer of cooking wood products for wood-fired cooking methods that takes moisture readings of each and every product just prior to shipping.

 Of course, if the end use is not for traditional hot smoking but for charring, searing or even cold smoking, then the moisture level will need to be adjusted in order to facilitate the optimal outcome for these cooking techniques.

 Please note that these figures are an average of the eight wood species we currently supply.
-Thus, certain species will have higher moisture levels due to the density of the wood (i.e. red oak chunks have a much higher moisture level than Wild Cherry - nearly 2:1).
+Certain species will have higher moisture levels due to the density of the wood (i.e. red oak chunks have a much higher moisture level than Wild Cherry - nearly 2:1).